pippinbarr/cart253-2018/modules/core-functions/core-functions.md

 - Given how helpful it is to have all the details of `rect()` hidden...
 - ... it would be nice if we could use this trick of hiding stuff ourselves
-- We already do this with variables in some sense, hiding changing numbers inside names
+- We already do this with variables in some sense, hiding numbers inside names
 - But we could think more clearly about our code if we could tidy it up based on what it does

 ---